OtavioHenrique/otaviovaladares.com/_posts/2018-09-10-logic-programming-new-way-of-thinking.md

 Prolog gives to us all possibles value for X.

-This can look very hard, but it isn't, when talking about *rules* this can look more simple.
+This can look very hard, but it isn't when talking about *rules* this can look more simple.
 One way to better understand what we're asking to Prolog is to read the query like:

-"Does there exist an X such that William is father of X?"
+"Does there exist an X such that William is the father of X?"

 ### Rules